From left Bill, Albert, Bernard and David Peterson, named here as the 2015 Top Producer of the Year article in the News and Info section

 An avid reader, David consumes global agricultural information via the Internet, farm magazines, and crop scouts and consultants.

-David lives on the Farm and is married to Sandra Jean Smith, who is the office manager for Peterson Farms.
+David lives on the Farm and is married to Sandra Jean Smith, who is the accounts payable manager for Peterson Farms.
 They have two daughters.

 Bernard L. Peterson